kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - Due to the age of the numerous YouTube films I found, I'm pretty sure they function as *music-student-porn-genre* international adverts which means the danger to children in the conservatory system in Spain is very well known - and it's likely my Belgian friend was aware of it as far back as 2011.
 - No-one had any idea about how tough I really was when I first saw this video, so I don't think it was an attempt at throwing this man under the bus; rather, perhaps, someone was trying to help me by showing me solid images of another member of the team, knowing that [Bruno](#4-bruno) was about to make his move and no woman, child, or baby has ever survived his advances.

-#### 6. Viktor (or Danny?) the man that interviewed me for a job in 2016
+#### 6. Viktor, the man that interviewed me for a job in 2016

-- This is another man I have no recollection of seeing inside the conservatory building, and I wonder if this is because he is a very well known sex offender.
+- This is another man I have no recollection of seeing inside the conservatory building, and I wonder if this is because he is an extremely well known sex offender in the region.
 - I do have numerous memories of seeing this man since 2001.
-- He was the man I saw in the banged up Peugeot on the 11th June 2023, [the day before my *funeral*](../../timeline/2023/june.md#sunday-11th-june).
+- He was the man I saw in the banged up Peugeot driving on my road on the 11th June 2023, [the day before my *funeral*](../../timeline/2023/june.md#sunday-11th-june).
+- I had also seen him [driving past my building](#) as I was going to class one morning in May.
+This was the day that the conservatory teachers were having a big meeting so I assumed he had to leave early to get back to Valencia and his job at the secondary school!
-- I also saw him in a [drive by at the beach, with the doctor in the passenger seat,](../../timeline/2023/june.md#the-trumpet-teacher-and-the-doctor-joan-drive-past-me) and this event is a solid link to the chamber music classes at the conservatory.
+- I also saw this man in a [drive by at the beach, with the doctor in the passenger seat,](../../timeline/2023/june.md#the-trumpet-teacher-and-the-doctor-joan-drive-past-me) and this event is a solid link to the chamber music classes at the conservatory.
+- In the Autumn of 2023, I saw him [driving Ana Requena's (trumpet teacher girlfriend) blue car slowly past me](../../timeline/2023/october.md#the-trumpet-teacher-drives-past-me-in-his-car) close to my apartment.
 - He knew I'd recognize him as *trumpet teacher*.
-- In the Autumn of 2023, I saw him [driving Ana Requena's (trumpet teacher girlfriend) blue car slowly past me](../../timeline/2023/october.md#the-trumpet-teacher-drives-past-me-in-his-car) close to my apartment.
+- My view today is that whenever he did this, he was about to enter, or just had been in my apartment while I was sedated.
+A few times I saw men that looked just like him in cars outside my apartment, but I never mistook them for the trumpet teacher, only relations of.
+I expect these men had been in my home too.
+I'd remember them as well as this man.
 - He was one of the men in the bar with [Brian in Amsterdam in 2001](../../timeline/2001-to-2010/2001.md#amsterdam) and in the cars the next morning.
 - This man also [interviewed me for a job where I would be looking at genitals all day](../../timeline/2011-to-2020/2016.md#march) in 2016, and I saw him in the town not long after.
 - At the time, he told me his name was Viktor, but I suspect his name is Dani for some reason.